Bachelor of Arts in New Testament Studies

-- Provide students with a broad understanding of New Testament backgrounds.
+Provide students with a broad understanding of New Testament backgrounds.

 - Develop an awareness of the Jewish roots of Christianity.

 - Develop biblical research and analytical skills at the undergraduate level necessary for ministry and ongoing biblical studies.

 - Assist in developing a biblical worldview and lifestyle.

 - Develop a commitment to lifelong learning, growth, and ministry.

 Upon Successful Completion, You Will be Able To

 - Analyze the New Testament writings in light of their authorship, audience, and their historical/cultural backgrounds.

 - Understand and describe the Jewish roots of Christianity.

 - Demonstrate proficiency in areas of structure, themes, major figures, and events of the books of the Bible.

-- Demonstrate through their participation in course-related forums the sharing of ideas and mutual support.
+- Demonstrate through your participation in course-related forums the sharing of ideas and mutual support.

 Course of Study